SparkyVT/HPR-Rocket-Flight-Computer/README.txt

 RadioHead

 --------INTENDED FUTURE REVISIONS----------
+1) 915MHz option & LoRaWAN compatibility
+2) Upgrade ground station with GPS, digital compass, & Bluetooth
-1) Develop Android App for ground station
+3) Develop Android App for ground station

 --------NOTES----------
 Note: All of the above components were purchased through Digikey.
 Other